tayloraswift/jpeg/documentation/README.md

     * `struct` `JPEG.Scan.Component`
 * `struct` `JPEG.Layout<Format>`

 These types are the model types produced by cross-validating the framework’s parseme types.
 In general, they store pre-resolved resource indices.
-Most of them have already been discussed in the [user model](#iv-user-model) section.
+Most of them have already been discussed in the [user model](#4-User-model) section.

 The `JPEG.Metadata` enumeration stores typed and untyped metadata records.
 At present, JFIF segments are the only kind of metadata stored as parsed metadata.
 All other application segments are stored as untyped, raw byte buffers

-#### v.ii.iii. compound types
+#### 5.2.3.
+Compound types

 * `enum` `JPEG.Process`
     * `enum` `JPEG.Process.Coding`